avigayel/SRCP/README.md

 --version (also –v) – Show the version and about.

 ### 4 Remarks
-The final output file containing the: num unique circ reads, num circ reads,num linear reads left, num unique left linear reads, num right linear reads, num unique right linear reads ratios.
+The final output file containing the: number of unique circ reads, number of circ reads,number of linear reads left, num unique left linear reads, number of right linear reads, number of unique right linear reads ratios.
 <output filename>_allSample.txt
 The script creates a lot of other intermediate files.
 The circ and leftLinear and rightLinear circles with the junction are also output where the script was initiated.
 Other files are in the tmp/ directory.